 The Eternal Relationship

-This is the strongest argument I can put forward for the One True God being in a relationship before he created anything.
+This is the strongest, most concise argument I can put forward for the One True God being in a relationship before he created anything.

 If a relationship has not always existed, God is not a relational being, or he is not complete in himself.